 Why data has become a firm’s most valuable asset

 Cloud services and storage have become completely ubiquitous.
 Data volume for a medium-sized advice firm has increased from terabytes to petabytes to zetabytes.
 The cloud is no longer about saving money on hardware and storage costs.
-It’s become a fundamental business enabler for extracting powerful insights from the deluge of data and using appropriate systems and technology to drive business efficiency, innovation and create competitive advantage.
+It has become a fundamental business enabler for extracting powerful insights from the deluge of data and using appropriate technology to drive increased efficiency, better decisions, and to generate competitive advantage.
 It means data itself has become a firm’s most valuable asset.

 As with all assets, ‘data quality’ needs to be managed.
 Therefore, what data is collected, how it is validated, and how errors are identified and corrected efficiently have become critical considerations.